andycranston/raritan-fwviasnmp/README.md

 ## Limitations

 There is not a way to specify a unique read only community string for each PDU.
-It is expected that the same read community string is deployed to logically groups sets of PDUs.
+It is expected that the same read community string is used on all PDUs listed in a host list file.

-The function that breaks down the SNMP response packet is quite simplistic.
-Infact the only `"cool"` thing about it is the way it uses recursion.
+The function `packetdecode` that breaks down the SNMP response packet is quite simple and I suspect it is easy to break.
+However, one `"cool"` thing about `packetdecode` is the way it uses recursion.

 ## Contact the author